kp9001/awesome/README.md

 sudo apt install awesome
 ```

-or it can be built following instructions on the original awesome git repository.
+or it can be built following instructions on the original awesome git repository [here](https://github.com/awesomeWM/awesome).
 To copy this confuguration, clone the git repository into your `.config`

 ```
-cd $HOME/.config
+cd ~/.config
 git clone https://github.com/kp9001/awesome.git
 cd awesome
 ```